vshpotter/microsoft-365-docs/microsoft-365/commerce/licenses/product-keys-for-vl.md

 The number of activations is also displayed in the Volume Activation Management Tool (VAMT) which is part of the Windows Assessment and Deployment Kit (ADK) for Windows.
 For more information, see [Volume Activation Management Tool (VAMT) technical reference](/windows/deployment/volume-activation/volume-activation-management-tool).

 > [!IMPORTANT]
-> Volume activation only applies to systems covered under a <a href="https://go.microsoft.com/fwlink/p/?linkid=2244144" target="_blank">Volume licensing</a> program and is used strictly as a tool for activation.
+> Volume activation only applies to systems covered under a volume licensing program and is used strictly as a tool for activation.
 Volume activation isn’t tied to license invoicing or billing.

 ### Request an increase to MAK activation limits